 Sometimes when a theft has occurred, it’s hard to determine who’s actually at fault, leading to the possibility of false accusations, wrongful arrests, and even an inappropriate conviction of an innocent person–a travesty of justice that should never happen.

 It makes sense to get the best Tacoma criminal attorney you can, from the first hint that you will be accused.
-Mark Treyz is a good choice if you live in the Tacoma or Pierce County area.
+Mark Treyz is a good choice if you live in the Tacoma or Pierce County area and are involved in a criminal case.
 Mark has been practicing criminal law in Tacoma, Washington for 30 years.
 He was a former prosecutor and pro tem judge.
 From this, he knows how the system works and how to best maneuver his clients through it, to avoid jail time and a conviction.
-He is determined to help preserve your future success.
+He is determined to help preserve your future success and defend your legal rights.

 In Washington State, burglary is defined by two elements of the crime: unlawful entry and criminal intent.
 Burglary charges can vary and include burglary in the first degree, residential burglary, and burglary in the second degree.